 - Source: Statistics Canada, General Social Survey - Social Identity, 2020 (Social Research Division calculations).

-Among men aged 15 years and over, those with disabilities were more likely than those without disabilities to be a member of or participate in a political party or group in the previous 12 months (10% versus 7%).
+Among men aged 15 years and over, those with disabilities were more likely than those without disabilities to be members or participants in a political party or group in the previous 12 months (10% versus 7%).
+Among women aged 15 years and over, similar proportions of those with and without disabilities reported membership or participation in a political party or group (7% and 6% respectively).